Solve/Next

 A set of Super Vital Assumptions

-The underlying assumptions that, if wrong, would change a capital allocation decision that only your CFO or CEO can authorise.
-This set is the bridge from the Intensive to the Growth Gap Diagnostic—the escalation question, written down and testable.
+The beliefs that, if wrong, would change a capital allocation decision only your CFO or CEO can authorize.
+This is the bridge from the week to the governance conversation that should follow.
+The escalation question is what opens it.

 In the Field

-Deflection Point applied backstage—finding where arts institutions have framed their crisis as an audience problem when it is a relevance problem, or as a funding problem when it is an assumption problem.
-The reframe practice you develop here is how you find the right challenge in your own organisation before the wrong one gets resourced.
+Deflection Point applied backstage—finding where institutions have framed their crisis as an audience problem when it is a relevance problem, or as a funding problem when it is an assumption problem.
+The reframe you practice here is how you find the right challenge in your own organization before the wrong one gets resourced.

 Fashion atelier access

-Let Go inside a Paris maison navigating the tension between craft, heritage and the economics of attention—the discipline of releasing the assumptions that built a category while still operating inside it.
-The practice of holding your organisation’s founding assumptions lightly enough to question them is the one that compounds most after the week.
+Let Go inside a Paris maison working the tension between craft, heritage, and the economics of attention—the discipline of releasing the assumptions that built a category while still operating inside it.
+Holding your own founding assumptions lightly enough to question them is the practice that compounds most after the week.

 Gallery and collector conversations